cjdoris/julia-downgrade-compat-action/README.md

 Bar = "=0.1.2"
 ```

-Now your package tests will run against Foo v1.2 and fail, highlighting that the compat
+Now your package tests will run against Foo v1.2 and fail, indicating that the compat lower
-lower bounds are too low - and Foo needs to be increased to `1.4.0`.
+bounds are too low.

 ## Usage